-Tab B1

-Secretary of Defense Environmental Award Category Cultural Resources Management - Installation/Civil Works Facility
+Tab B1 Secretary of Defense Environmental Award Category Cultural Resources Management - Installation

-Installation: Presented to an installation or civil works facility that has made a significant and lasting contribution to cultural resources management.
-The type or size of installation or civil works facility does not matter in this award category.
+Installation: Presented to an installation that has made a significant and lasting contribution to cultural resources management.
+The type or size of installation does not matter in this award category.
 The winner will receive a trophy and a Secretary of Defense certificate.
-Honorable mentions will receive a plaque and a Secretary of Defense certificate.
+Honorable mentions will receive a Secretary of Defense certificate.